oussama95boussaid/Lane_Finding_Project/README.md

 **3. Perspective Transformation**

 The perspective transformation code could be found on <a href= "Perspective_Transformation.ipynb">Perspective_Transformation.ipynb</a> notebook.

 The image used were the one with straight lane lines:

 <img src ="output_images/straight_lines_imgsTest.png">

+Since we want to detect the curvature of the lines, we need to change the perspective of the image.
+OpenCV comes very handy at doing so